Can I say something weird?

 - and phytocannabinoid acids

 So what does that impressively long list mean for you?
-Raw leaves contain a multitude of health benefits, including:
+Raw marijuana leaves contain a multitude of health benefits, including:

 - Magnesium – essential for moving oxygen through the blood.